ocxers/react-magic-element/README.md

     return (
         <>
             <RME h1 primary>Ellipsis text lines count</RME>
-            <RME primary fs24 mb15 w240 l1>l1: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
+            <RME primary fs24 mb15 w240 lc1>lc1: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
-            <RME secondary fs24 mb15 w240 l2>l2: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
+            <RME secondary fs24 mb15 w240 lc2>lc2: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
-            <RME success fs24 mb15 w240 l3>l3: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
+            <RME success fs24 mb15 w240 lc3>lc3: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
-            <RME danger fs24 mb15 w240 l4>l4: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
+            <RME danger fs24 mb15 w240 lc4>lc4: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
-            <RME warning fs24 mb15 w240 l5>l5: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
-            <RME info fs24 mb15 w240 l={7}>l=7: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
+            <RME info fs24 mb15 w200 lc={7}>lc=7: Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.</RME>
         </>
     )
 }